 Even though the SWRadio specification defines radio infrastructure facilities that can be utilized in developing models and that promote the portability of waveforms across SDRs, it does not address key communications and platform requirements imposed by the space domain sufficiently.
 These requirements, a subset of which is listed below and explained in more detail in Section 6.5, are the basic premise for extending (adding to) and/or specializing (constraining) the SWRadio specification.
 The extent of reuse of the existing SWRadio Profile will be up to the submitters.

-There are several elements of the architecture that are unique to the space environment, or at least have special considerations for operation in space compared to terrestrial systems.
-This STI RFP is intended to address issues with the following elements:
+There are several elements of the architecture that are unique to the space environment, or at least pose special considerations for operation in space compared to terrestrial systems.
+This RFP is intended to address issues with the following elements:

-Radiation Suitable Processing: The performance of SDRs in space is limited by radiation-hardened/tolerant hardware components, so that they can survive the radiation environment.
+Radiation Suitable Processing: The performance of SDRs in space is limited by radiation-hardened/tolerant hardware components, designed so they can survive the radiation environment.
 The electronics are chosen to survive radiation effects that range from single event upsets to total dose effects.
 Radiation hardened processors are available for space radios.
 For Field Programmable Gate Arrays (FPGAs), the current trend for single event upset handling is to use triple mode redundancy and scrubbing.
 Error detection and correction techniques are also used.
-A by-product of using these radiation capable processors is that they are not as capable as commercial off the shelf electronics, often lagging by a generation or two.
+A by-product of using these radiation capable processors is that they are not as capable as commercial off-the-shelf electronics, often lagging them by a generation or two.
 The use of these processors limits both the footprint and complexity of the infrastructure.

-Spacecraft Resource Constraints: An item limiting the size and complexity of the architecture is the available resources from the spacecraft.
-There are often constraints on the size, weight and power (SWaP) that the radios can use.
-Each mission has specific allowances for the resources that a radio can consume.
-For example, real time performance, mission classes (high-capacity), network, reconfigurability, reprogrammability, etc. Overhead for supporting the open architecture must be balanced against these spacecraft constraints.
+Spacecraft Resource Constraints: An item limiting the size and complexity of the architecture is the available resources from the spacecraft, which often impose constraints on the size, weight and power (SWaP) the radios can use.
+Each mission has specific allowances for the resources that a radio can consume such as, for example, real time performance, mission classes (high-capacity), network, reconfigurability, reprogrammability, etc. Overhead for supporting the open architecture must be balanced against these spacecraft constraints.

 Reliability (fault tolerance, guaranteed delivery) and Availability: Reliability is of paramount importance to space radios.
 The hardware is often designed to prevent single point failures from both the hardware and software perspective.
 Radios for manned missions have high reliability requirements, especially for safety critical applications.
-Unmanned missions also require high reliability, and since they are unmanned, any software changes or uploads require assurance that these changes can be done correctly.
-If communication to a satellite is lost, for example, the ability to command and control the satellite is also lost.
+Unmanned missions also require high reliability and, since they are unmanned, any software changes or uploads require assurance that these changes can be done correctly.
+For example, if communication to a satellite is lost, the ability to command and control the satellite is also lost.

-Specialized Signal Processing Abstraction: The architecture should support the abstraction of the platforms that waveforms are deployed on so they execute on a variety of different specialized signal processor elements including Digital Signal Processors (DSPs), FPGAs, and Application-Specific Integrated Circuits (ASICs).
+Specialized Signal Processing Abstraction: The architecture should support the abstraction of the platforms that waveforms are deployed on so they are able to execute on a variety of different specialized signal processor elements including Digital Signal Processors (DSPs), FPGAs, and Application-Specific Integrated Circuits (ASICs).
 Realizing all these processor elements are programmed differently, the hardware abstraction will improve the portability of waveforms to different platform variations.
 Power consumption is also an important consideration in the selection process for the device running the waveform algorithm, and specialized signal processing devices are more power efficient than general purpose processors.
 For example:

 Space radios may continue to use ASICs where power or the radiation environment is of concern.